Return to search page.

 Henry Adams was a Baptist leader in Louisville, KY, where he established the first African American Church.
 He also set up a school for African American children; the school survived while other schools established for African Americans by white ministers were being destroyed.
-Rev. Adams was born in Franklin County, KY.
-He was the father of John Quincy "J. Q." Adams.
+Rev. Adams was born in Georgia according to the 1870 U.S. Census.
+He was the father of John Quincy "J. Q." Adams and Cyrus F. Adams.
 For more see Life Behind a Veil, by G. C. Wright; "Rev. Henry Adams" on pp.196-197 in Golden Jubilee of the General Association of Colored Baptists in Kentucky; and A History of Blacks in Kentucky from Slavery to Segregation, 1760-1891, by M. B. Lucas.

 See photo image of Rev. Henry Adams in the Golden Jubilee of the General Association of Colored Baptists in Kentucky, at the NYPL Digital Gallery.

-Subjects: Civic Leaders, Education and Educators, Fathers, Kentucky African American Churches, Religion & Church Work, Grade Schools & High Schools in Kentucky
+Subjects: Civic Leaders, Education and Educators, Fathers, Kentucky African American Churches, Migration North, Religion & Church Work, Grade Schools & High Schools in Kentucky

-Geographic Region: Franklin County, Kentucky / Louisville, Jefferson County, Kentucky
+Geographic Region: Georgia / Louisville, Jefferson County, Kentucky